How much data do I need?

 Of course, this all depends on how regularly you use such an app.
 If you only watch around one YouTube video per week, your total data usage for YouTube won’t actually add up to a lot at the end of the month.

-The following table shows how much data you can expect to use:
+The following table shows how much data you can expect to use for various scenarios.

 |1 hour of Netflix or Disney+ (HD quality)||3GB|